SimilarEgs/Pet-Coffe-Machine/README.md

 # JB-Coffe-Machine
 This pet project shows my skills in: methods, structs, for/switch functions

-Price list and quantity of coffees ingredients:
+Pricelist and quantity of coffees ingredients:

 · Espresso 4$ - Water: 250, Coffee_Beants: 16